-Editor’s Note: The following blog, “Writer Marketing: Position Yourself as an Expert” is part two of a four-part series designed to help freelance writers market themselves more effectively in an increasingly crowded field.
+Editor’s Note: The following blog, “Writer Marketing: Position Yourself as an Expert,” is part two of a four-part series designed to help freelance writers market themselves more effectively in an increasingly crowded field.

 As we mentioned in our previous post, brands are looking for someone that is extremely well-versed in a particular industry or topic and has a proven track record of success.

 In short, because the content landscape has been changing, brands aren’t looking for a jack-of-all-trades master-of-none type of writer.
-They want the writer that understands a specific buyer persona and/or industry inside and out.
+They want a writer that understands a specific buyer persona and/or industry inside and out.
 This expertise is what will ultimately provide them with an upper hand against their competitors.

 Writer Marketing: Play Up Your Strengths in Your Profile

 This is why, when you’re creating your writer portfolio, it’s so incredibly important to highlight exactly which industries you have the most experience writing for.
 While you may have experience writing for more than 10 industries, which ones set you apart from the other writers?
 Which ones do you understand inside and out?
 It’s time to play up your strengths!

 On nDash, writers have a section on their profile titled “Industries I Write About.”
 It’s here that it’s crucial for writers to not only list the spaces they understand but also to utilize keywords under each to highlight specific niches and topics that they thoroughly understand.
 Not only does this act of including keywords reiterate that you understand that industry – and understand it well – but it also helps brands search your profile much easier on nDash.

 Additionally, you have the option to include a tagline next to your name.
 Think of this as “choose the job title that will market you best.”
 We’ll dive into examples of how to choose a great tagline soon.

 And lastly, it’s incredibly important to list multiple writing samples that “back up” what industries and tagline you have chosen.